ionic-team/ionic-docs/versioned_docs/version-v6/react/slides.md

 ## The IonicSlides Module

 With `ion-slides`, Ionic automatically customized dozens of Swiper properties.
 This resulted in an experience that felt smooth when swiping on mobile devices.
 We recommend using the `IonicSlides` module to ensure that these properties are also set when using Swiper directly.
+However, using this module is **not** required to use Swiper.js in Ionic.

 We can install the `IonicSlides` module by importing it from `@ionic/react` and passing it in as the last item in the `modules` array: